Richard Bingham (soldier): Spanish Armada and renewed rebellion

 The crown forces progressed through the country, burning crops and villages, and the rebels withdrew with their cattle towards the mountains of Erris, where they soon sued for peace.
 Bingham was in Roscommon when the Burkes and Clandonnell accepted his conditions, which included the charges of the wars of 1586 and 1589.
+In 1590 Bingham's forces caused the destruction of Creevelea Abbey in County Leitrim, Moyne Abbey in Killala, County Mayo and Rosserk Friary, near Rosserk, County Mayo.
 He then turned against O'Rourke who had invaded Sligo in March, although illness prevented him from taking the field and his brother George assumed command.
-Within the month O'Rourke had fled to Ulster with his sons, and the clans of Leitrim had submitted.
+Within the month O'Rourke had fled to Ulster with his sons, and the clans of County Leitrim had submitted.

 End of Perrot's influence

 In 1592 Perrot, who was then on the Privy Council in London with a special brief to advise on Irish affairs, formally complained to the queen of Bingham's severity and insubordination.
 But Perrot became entangled in allegations made against him by a priest imprisoned in Dublin, and the investigation broadened out to include the former lord deputy's dealings with the rebel O'Rourke.
 Bingham's assistance was sought in building a case against Perrot, but curiously his evidence was rather limited.
 Nevertheless, Perrot was convicted of treason and died in the Tower of London, (Elizabeth I having refused to order his death), while O'Rourke was extradited from Scotland to London, whereupon his rebel followers came into Bingham, who subsequently resisted suggestions that they be attainted.
 He also made it clear that only O'Rourke's personal seignory be subject to attainder, even though the crown had been expecting a much larger part of the rebel's clan territory in Leitrim.

 In June 1592 a Burke faction went into rebellion again, and as part of the ensuing terms of the peace, Bingham forced them to give pledges for each sept, imposed a fine of 2000 marks, and made them bear the damages of war since 1588.
 Connacht was quiet until May 1593, when Hugh Maguire and the late rebel's son, Brian Óg O'Rourke, raided Sligo after Bingham's brother George had seized the latter's milch cows in lieu of composition rent.
 In June they suffered heavy losses in a raid on Roscommon in the company of Fiach McHugh O'Byrne, who had brought forces from Leinster.
 In September Hugh Roe O'Donnell sent a small force to stir up Mayo, and in response, Bingham sent men against Maguire, and the rising proved a failure when the men of Tirawley set upon the rebels.